An essay by Ken Wear posted 11-11-04

 The world honors and rewards many facets of giftedness: the powerful muscles or dexterity or endurance of athleticism; the color or depth perception of visual artists; the tonal perception of instrumental musicians or the vocal quality of song; the acute sensitivity of taste and smell in the culinary arts; the power of observation and ability to mimic of the actor; . . .
 All of these are gifts in the sense a person possesses the relevant traits to an uncommon degree.
 Yet we have difficulty describing giftedness and in enumerating its various forms.
 Probably the best we can do is expose each youngster to a full range of interests to let him learn where his talents and interests shine.1 To view footnote, click here

-There must be tacit admission that, however we attempt to address the future role of giftedness in our society, both the gifted and our responses to them arise from a base of average mortals.
-If we knew how to alter our genes to produce giftedness perhaps intelligence would receive attention, but we would quickly run afoul of our inability to describe giftedness and our lack of knowledge of the interplay of genetic factors.
+There must be tacit admission that, however we attempt to address the future role of intellectual giftedness in our society, both the gifted and our responses to them arise from a base of average mortals.
+If we knew how to alter our genes to produce giftedness perhaps intelligence would receive attention, but we would quickly run afoul of our inability to describe the factors that contribute to giftedness and our lack of knowledge of the interplay of genetic factors.
 Perhaps it is for this reason we have chosen to elevate the lesser gifted, that it has become a national obsession: This we know we can do.

-Our governments have taken up the cause of the lesser endowed in efforts to bring their scholastic performance up to a more nearly average level, and we should applaud efforts to make these lives productive and meaningful.
-But I fear that in our devotion to these individuals we largely ignore the needs of the gifted.
+Our governments have taken up the cause of the lesser endowed in efforts to bring their scholastic performance up to a more nearly average level, and we applaud efforts to make these lives productive and meaningful.
+But I fear that, in our devotion to these individuals, we largely ignore the needs of the intellectually gifted.
 Half of our population is centered on the median of 100; much of the lower quarter needs special programs to assure their lives can be productive and satisfying.
 But ought not at least an equivalent amount of resources be devoted to the upper quarter?
 It is a mind-set out of kilter with the future to so favor one group and ignore the other; it is a confused mind that holds that the most fruitful commitment of our resources is to bring the slow learners up to speed.

-A second echelon of efforts to identify giftedness could be after-school or week-end programs or camps (funded partly by parents and partly by community organizations) to pursue recognized interests or talents in order to assess degree and perhaps alter school assignments and activities to encourage pursuit of development of gifts that have been identified.
+A second echelon of efforts to identify various gifts could be after-school or week-end programs or camps (funded partly by parents and partly by community organizations) to pursue recognized interests or talents in order to assess degree and perhaps alter school assignments and activities to encourage pursuit of development of gifts that have been identified.

 There should emerge from these efforts knowledge enough of gifts and talents to justify specific efforts at development.
 Many will find school programs or summer camps are adequate, such as band or chorus or acting.
 But some few will possess gifts adequate to justify more extreme measures, possibly assignment to special schools dedicated to general development of the highly and profoundly gifted or to specific professional areas.
-It is here that community or foundation funding becomes a factor in providing suitable environments.
+It is here that community, state or foundation funding becomes a factor in providing suitable environments.

 There must be no stigma attached to reaching higher than innate gift will support.
 Not reaching, not trying, reduces us to voluntarily copying those lacking in awareness of their own individuality.
+And we cannot allow ourselves to forget that there are other arenas of life outside and beyond the specificity of a recognized career stream.
+Balance!
+There must always be balance between career and person.

 One rule: There should be no turf wars.
 This is far too important.